laurentiu-git/laurentiu-git/README.md

  I’m currently working on a new App project called [FLUTTERS][ytVideo]!

 ## :exclamation: About Flutters
-Flutters Mobile App was developed using Android Studio IDE and Java, other tools that have been used are the following:Firebase Realtime Database (for storing data), Firebase Cloud-Messaging (for sending notifications), Firebase Storage (for storing pictures), Appium framework (automated tests in C# using Visual Studio, framework developed by my [colleague][githubM] ), GitHub ( version control), Visual Studio Code ( for making scripts in Node.js to clean data from firebase while running automated tests also for sending notifications), SQLite Database ( for saving users conversation on their phone right along with paths to pictures downloaded or uploaded in App), APIs ( one including filtering pictures for NFSW content, that you receive in public, private images aren't filtered) .
+Flutters Mobile App was developed using Android Studio IDE and Java, other tools that have been used are the following:Firebase Realtime Database (for storing data), Firebase Cloud-Messaging (for sending notifications), Firebase Storage (for storing pictures), Appium framework (automated tests in C# using Visual Studio, [framework][framework] developed by my [colleague][githubM] ), GitHub ( version control), Visual Studio Code ( for making scripts in Node.js to clean data from firebase while running automated tests also for sending notifications), SQLite Database ( for saving users conversation on their phone right along with paths to pictures downloaded or uploaded in App), APIs ( one including filtering pictures for NFSW content, that you receive in public, private images aren't filtered) .

 ## GIF's